tazatwell/ssm-securestring-cfn-macro/.github/pull_request_template.md

 - [ ] `cfn-lint`
 - [ ] `sam build`
 - [ ] `sam deploy`
-- [ ] Invoked the lambda with a sample payload and verified the result.
+- [ ] Invoked the lambda with a sample payload and verified the result
+- [ ] This change does not warrant testing (Documentation or `.github/` files change.

 ## Testing Docs